JP Morgan sells commodity trading arm to Mercuria

+* Speaker Ryan says bill "on track and on schedule" (Recasts first paragraph, adds comments from Speaker Ryan, panel members)

-LONDON JPMorgan Chase & Co (JPM.N) has completed the sale of its physical commodities unit to Mercuria, the fast-growing Swiss trading house said on Friday as it expands into metals and North American markets to enter the top league of commodities traders.
+LONDON Oct 3 JPMorgan Chase & Co has completed the sale of its physical commodities unit to Mercuria, the fast-growing Swiss trading house said on Friday as it expands into metals and North American markets to enter the top league of commodities traders.

-The deal, announced last March, was originally valued at $3.5 billion (2.19 billion pounds) but the price decreased to around $800 million because Mercuria bought less metals and oil in JPMorgan's storage, sources close to the deal said.
+The deal, announced last March, was originally valued at $3.5 billion but the price decreased to around $800 million because Mercuria bought less metals and oil in JPMorgan's storage, sources close to the deal said.

 JPMorgan decided to sell its multibillion-dollar physical commodities division last year because of rising regulatory and political pressure, and so it could concentrate on the bank's core business of lending.